 - ¼ to ½ cup maple syrup or jaggery or coconut sugar or regular sugar

-- 1 to 2 tsp ground cardamom (start with less and add more if you want more cardamom flavor)
+- 1 to 2 teaspoon ground cardamom (start with less and add more if you want more cardamom flavor)

 - ¼ cup raw cashews (chopped)

-- 2 tbsp vegetable oil or cooking spray
+- 2 tablespoon vegetable oil or cooking spray

 - Place all ingredients except the cashews in the blender and blitz into a pancake-batter-like consistency.
 If